lovekrand/MAS557_final/README.md

 More experiment details are provided in the main.ipynb file.

 ### Requirements
 The code package is developed using Python 3.9 and Pytorch 2.2 with cuda 12.3.
-For running the experiments first install the required packages using 'requirements.txt'

 ## Experiments
 ### Data